jzstraley/jzstraley.github.io/_internguidepages/chapter09/1-day-to-day-icu.md

 		- Use the first page of the ICU Daily Progress Note Sheets provided or print them off from within the ICU folder FOR EACH PATIENT
 		- Quickly check morning labs and try to see your patients before nurse shift change for the best checkout from overnight
 			- Replace electrolytes as you're checking daily labs for your patients if you can
-			- Refer to the Electrolyte Repletion Guidelines for help
+			- Refer to the "[Electrolyte Replacement Guidelines][1]" if needed for help
 		- ICU Daily Progress Note
 			- Type: Critical Care Progress Note
 			- Note Template: Critical Care Daily Progress Note
-			- Title: “WVU IM Critical Care Daily Progress Note”
+			- Title: “CAMC IM Critical Care Daily Progress Note”
 	- Admissions
 		- Unlike the medicine service, the ICU service typically admits patients 24 hours a day
 			- Because of this, checking to see whether patients are assigned vs. unassigned is even more important
-				- The difference here is between WVU Pulmonology (Dr. Ihle, Dr. Terla, Dr. Adkins, Dr. Morehead, etc..) vs. Pulmonology Associates of Charleston (PAC, Dr. Cox, Dr. Eggleston, etc…)
+				- The difference here is between CAMC Pulmonology (Dr. Ihle, Dr. Terla, Dr. Adkins, Dr. Morehead, etc..) vs. Pulmonology Associates of Charleston (PAC, Dr. Cox, Dr. Eggleston, etc…)
 				- One of the first questions your should ask patients is who their pulmonologist is.
 If it is a PAC provider, the patient should be given to their service
 					- Checking the chart can be useful, so can the WVHIN (see other)
 		- ICU Admission Note
 			- Type: History and Physical
 			- Note Template: Critical Care Admission H&P
-			- Title: “WVU IM Critical Care Admission H&P”
+			- Title: “CAMC IM Critical Care Admission H&P”
 		- On patients where the ICU service has been consulted (such as when a patient is post CABG and is unable to be intubated), this is the template used
 			- ICU Consult Note
 				- Type: Critical Care Consult Note
 				- Note Template: Critical Care Consult Note
-				- Title: “WVU IM Critical Care Consult Note”
+				- Title: “CAMC IM Critical Care Consult Note”
 		- Transfers to the ICU are essentially admissions, do not use Transfer Note type
 			- ICU Transfer Note (to ICU)
 				- Type: History and Physical
 				- Note Template: Critical Care Admission H&P
-				- Title: “WVU IM Critical Care Transfer Note”
+				- Title: “CAMC IM Critical Care Transfer Note”
 	- Rounding
 		- Typically starts after 9:15am, attending dependent (Ex.
 Dr. Morehead likes to pre-round with the senior residents and fellow somewhere between 7:30am-8am and then table round at 9:15am with the whole team)
 	- Daily Tasks